microconfig/microconfig-quickstart/features.md

 </configuration>
 ```

-### Results Diff
+### Config Diff
-Microconfig can generate git style `diff` for result files, so you can see how your configuration changes and compare different points in time.
+You can generate git style `diff` and see how your configuration changes overtime or compare points in time.

 `payment-frontend before`
 ```yaml